StanJulia/Stan.jl/README.md

 ## Purpose

-A package to use Stan 2.8.0 (as an external program) from Julia (v0.4).
+A package to use Stan 2.9.0 (as an external program) from Julia (v0.4.2).
 CmdStan needs to be installed separatedly.
 Please see the 'Requirements' section below.

 For more info on Stan, please go to <http://mc-stan.org>.

 For more info on Mamba, please go to <http://mambajl.readthedocs.org/en/latest/>.

-This version, once tagged/published in METADATA, will be kept as the Github branch Stan-j0.4-v0.3.1
+This version, once tagged/published in METADATA, will be kept as the Github branch Stan-j0.4-v0.3.2

+This version of the package has primarily been tested on Mac OSX 10.11, Julia 0.4.2, CmdStan 2.9.0 and Mamba 0.7+.
+A limited amount of testing has taken place on other platforms by other users of the package (see note 2 in the 'To Do' section below).

 ## A walk-through example